 Singapore is an active member of the Asia-Pacific Economic Cooperation (APEC) forum and Codex Alimentarius.
-The country is also one of the 16 countries negotiating the Regional Comprehensive Economic Partnership (RCEP) and one of the 11 signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+The country is also one of the 15 signatories of the Regional Comprehensive Economic Partnership (RCEP), and one of the 11 signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Singapore is a member of the International Union for the Protection of New Varieties of Plants (UPOV), and the International Plant Protection Convention (IPPC).
-It is also a member of the Association of South East Asian Nations (ASEAN) and is the lead country for ASEAN's "GM" Food Testing Network (AGMFTN) sub-group that caters to regulatory and scientific exchanges on issues related to GE food analysis.
+It is also a member of the Association of South East Asian Nations (ASEAN) and the ASEAN "GM" Food Testing Network (AGMFTN) sub-group that caters to regulatory and scientific exchanges on issues related to GE food analysis.